 Hell’s Gate Gorge is the pinnacle attraction of the park with Fischer’s Tower and Central Tower serving as additional highlights.
 The park attracts visitors because of its abundant scenery and wildlife as well as its close proximity to Nairobi.

-The park served as the inspiration for the Disney movie Lion King as well as the movie Lara Croft: Tomb Raider – The Cradle of Life.
+The park served as the inspiration for the Disney movie Lion King as well as the movie, Lara Croft: Tomb Raider – The Cradle of Life.
+Because most Kenya national parks do not allow hiking, trekking through the park is a highlight.
+Below you will find a window into some of the possible hiking trails available to enjoy.

 Trails of Hell’s Gate National Park